 In 2019, Safari released Intelligent Tracking Prevention (ITP), now on version 2.3.
 Firefox then released its own set of tracking prevention policies: Enhanced Tracking Protection.
 Closely following suit, Microsoft Edge and Google Chrome each announced their own sets of tracking protection features in early 2020.
 While each browser now has its own rules, the common theme remains: the game is changing around using cookies for tracking.

 At each of these turns I sat down with Cory Underwood, current Platform Engineer at Search Discovery and longtime programmer and analyst, to dive deeper both into the technical side of these changes and what they mean for marketers and developers.
 Below are parts of our conversations on what browser tracking changes mean for optimization and analytics.
-You can catch his upcoming webinar, “Keeping Up with Browser Privacy Changes,” next week.
-Register here.
+You can watch the recorded webinar, “Keeping Up with Browser Privacy Changes,” here.